shivajigaikwad121/chrome-screenshare-extension/BRANDING.md

 ## Branding

-In order to use this extension with your own Brand (naming, icons, URL), there are a few simple steps to follow.
-Note that this document is intentionally sparse, as most of the important information is in the links provided, and is subject to change at Google Chrome's discretion.
+In order to use this extension with your own brand (naming, icons, URL), follow these steps.
+Note: this document is intentionally sparse, as most of the important information is in the links provided, and is subject to change at Google Chrome's discretion.